sparklingdataocean/gh-pages/_posts/2022-02-22-symmetryMetrics.markdown

 <p></p>
 <p><h5>Distances Between City Pairs</h5>

-To analyze symmetry metrics and cosine similarities we will compare these metrics with distances between the cities.
+To analyze symmetry metrics and cosine similarities we compared these metrics with distances between the cities.
 Here are functions to calculate the distance in kilometers by geographic coordinates:
 <p></p>
 {% highlight python %}